dhellmann/pymotw/PyMOTW/bz2/index.rst

 Mixed Content Streams
 =====================

-The BZ2Decompressor class can also be used in situations where compressed and uncompressed data is mixed together.
-After decompressing all of the data, the ``unused_data`` attribute contains any data not used.
+:class:`BZ2Decompressor` can also be used in situations where compressed and uncompressed data is mixed together.
+After decompressing all of the data, the *unused_data* attribute contains any data not used.

 .. include:: bz2_mixed.py